mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 ## Part Four: Working with Writers

 Once you've hired a writer, you need to work closely with them so that they learn about the style of writing you want.
-This section explains how
+This section explains how to help writers learn to write well for you and how to ensure that your best writers stick with you.

 [Read more](/hiring-content-writers/4-working-with-writers/)